 Strongpreneur#Business Growth Strategies

 Several business transactions take place every day in a business organization.
 Goods are sold, purchases are made, bills are settled and salaries and wages are paid to employees.
-In a modern business organization, it is necessary and very important that each transaction is recorded in a clear and systematic manner.
+In a modern business organization, it is necessary and very important that each transaction is recorded clearly and systematically.

 When a customer purchases an item from a retail shop, for example, recording of that transaction may simply be done by the salesgirl using a till.
-Another transaction may be recorded by means of a purchase invoice.
-Several of these types of records take place on a continuous basis in the business organization.
+Another transaction may be recorded using a purchase invoice.
+Several of these types of records take place continuously in the business organization.

 These records need to be classified, summarized and reported in a form that is meaningful to the owners, managers and all those who have an interest in the business organization.
 The process of collecting, recording, classifying, summarizing and reporting the financial transactions of an organization is called accounting.